petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

    ![Review the changes and select a publication to which the changes will be moved.](./creating-and-managing-publications/images/06.png)

-The changes are moved to the target publication and you can now schedule/publish it.
+The changes are moved to the target publication, and you can now schedule/publish it.

 ## Managing History of Publications